Henry II, Holy Roman Emperor: Sources

-Between 1012 and 1018 Thietmar of Merseburg wrote a Chronicon, or Chronicle, in eight books, which deals with the period between 908 and 1018.
-For the earlier part he used Widukind's Res gestae Saxonicae, the Annales Quedlinburgenses and other sources; the latter part is the result of personal knowledge.
+Between 1012 and 1018, Thietmar of Merseburg wrote a Chronicon, or Chronicle, in eight books, which deals with the period between 908 and 1018.
+For the earlier part, he used Widukind's Res gestae Saxonicae, the Annales Quedlinburgenses, and other sources; the latter part is based on personal knowledge.
 The chronicle is nevertheless an excellent authority for the history of Saxony during the reigns of the emperors Otto III and Henry II.
 No kind of information is excluded, but the fullest details refer to the bishopric of Merseburg, and to the wars against the Wends and the Poles.